ismoy/KMPSwipe/README.md

 3. Commit your changes (git commit -m 'Add some amazing feature')
 4. Push to branch (git push origin feature/amazing-feature)
 5. Open a Pull Request

+## Native iOS Support

+Good news!
+Native iOS support is on the way.
+We're working hard to bring the functionality of KmpSwipe to the iOS platform, allowing you to use the same swiping logic in your iOS applications.
+Stay tuned for future updates and announcements regarding the availability of iOS support.

 ## License
 *KMPSwipe* is licensed under the *MIT license.* See the *LICENSE* file for more details.